 + BUY: purchase the highest quality and most sustainably produced fabrics that fit within your family budget.

-If you're looking for a place to source fabric where sustainable is the standard, the following shops sell exclusively organic and sustainably produced fabrics.
+If you're looking for a place to source fabric where sustainable is the standard, the following shops claim to sell exclusively organic and sustainably produced fabrics.

 |company (retail)||ships from||eco-fabric focus|